 - Andrew S Baker

 David Albrecht retired from active involvement with the Sabbath School Network some time in 1997 and “handed the keys” over to Inge Anderson, as he put it.
-She is currently responsible for the overall operation of the ministry, including the blog, including the Daily lessons and the weekly Adult Bible Study Guide online, which is the focus of the great majority of our visitors.
+She is currently responsible for the overall operation of the ministry, including the blog which also publishes the Daily lessons and the weekly Adult Bible Study Guide online, which is the focus of the great majority of our visitors.